Saab 900: 900i

 Under General Motors, Saab was repositioned as a luxury marque.
-This meant that the NG900 would be positioned, and priced, above the Opel Vectra, with which it shared its chassis platform.
-It would also make the bottom-of-the-range 900i more expensive than the Vectra.
+This meant that the NG900 would be positioned, and priced, above the Opel Vectra, with which it shared its platform.
+It would also make the base 900i more expensive than the Vectra.
 This led to cost-reduction measures for the 900i.
-The 900i would lose its rear-window wiper, the exclusive Saab Information Display, and would utilize a different instrument layout with a mechanical odometer instead of a digital one; first versions were even lacking tachometer.
+The 900i would lose its rear-window wiper, the exclusive Saab Information Display, and would utilize a different instrument layout with a mechanical odometer instead of a digital one; early models even lacked a tachometer.
 The NG900i would also lose its rear spoiler.
 Some 900i models were later equipped with a standard instrument cluster and the basic SID.

 The 900i was only available in Europe, Australia, New Zealand and Japan as a three-door or a five-door with a choice of a 2.0 or 2.3 L engine.
 It did not sell very well in the UK and Australia, where the S and SE models were popular with Saab drivers.
 It was, however, popular as a cheaper alternative to the S and SE models.